gabrieldansereau/ms_networks_opinion/README.md

 accessible automated pipeline [81], this should facilitate and accelerate uptake by practitioners, managers and decision-makers.

-**Figure 2.
-Robustness of European vertebrate networks to disturbance scenarios.** Extreme scenarios of climate change and of species extinctions can be used to explore (lower) boundaries of network robustness and identify areas where we may expect a high number of cascading (secondary) extinctions and, consequently, larger disruptions to ecosystem functioning and services (upper panels).
+![**Robustness of European vertebrate networks to disturbance scenarios.**
+Extreme scenarios of climate change and of species extinctions can be used to explore (lower) boundaries of network robustness and identify areas where we may expect a high number of cascading (secondary) extinctions and, consequently, larger disruptions to ecosystem functioning and services (upper panels).
 Further analyses of initial network metrics allow a deeper look into what may drive network robustness by comparing trophic information between primary and secondary extinctions (lower panels, here grouped by quantiles of robustness values).
-In this example, most networks are very robust to extinctions driven by a) climate change or b) the removal of endangered species listed in IUCN, but several networks in Northern Europe show lower robustness to targeted IUCN extinctions (upper panels).
+In this example, most networks are very robust to extinctions driven by
+a) climate change or b) the removal of endangered species listed in IUCN, but several networks in Northern Europe show lower robustness to targeted IUCN extinctions (upper panels).
 For networks that suffered secondary extinctions (where Robustness < 1; ‘Sec.’ bands on lower panels), larger networks (higher initial species richness) were more robust and, as expected, secondarily extinct species occupied higher trophic positions than primarily extinct species (‘Pri.’ bands).
 See supplemental information online for more detail.
-Data and analyses for this figure were adapted from Ceres Barros, PhD thesis, Université Grenoble Alpes, 2017iv.
+Data and analyses for this figure were adapted from Ceres Barros, PhD thesis, Université Grenoble Alpes, 2017iv.](figures/Fig2.png)

 # Concluding remarks